chelomg/JPNEXTW/README.md

 ###Set datetime range and you will get Japen / Taiwan Foreign Exchange Rate.

->It's is a python crawler practice.
+>It's a python crawler practice.

 >enviroment:python 2.7, jupyter 4.1